cherryensign/GroceryListApp/README.md

 ![Image alt text](https://github.com/cherryensign/GroceryListApp/blob/main/screenshots/Grocery.jpg?raw=true)

-This Project is a part of my Internship/ Senior Design Project at my college Vellore Institute of Technolgy - Andhra Pradesh, India (VIT-AP)
+This Project is a part of the Flutter and Dart Course on Udemy that I Completed.

 - 👋 Hi, I’m Mithilesh Ghadge